NgHuyn/E-commerce-Sales-and-Traffic-Analysis/README.md

 # Seller A Revenue Analysis and KPI Achievement Plan
 This project provides an analysis of Seller A’s historical sales and traffic data to develop a strategy to double gross revenue from 10B VND in July to 20B VND in August.
-The repository includes an exploratory data analysis (EDA) in Jupyter Notebook and a presentation slide deck summarizing key findings and actionable recommendations.
+The repository includes a dashboard and a presentation slide deck summarizing key findings and actionable recommendations.

 # Project Overview
 In this analysis, we:

-- Conducted an exploratory data analysis (EDA) to identify key insights from the provided datasets.
+- Buid a dashboard by *Power BI* to identify key insights from the provided datasets.

 - Analyzed patterns in historical sales performance and traffic source data.